-The oscillating “multi-tool” (OMT) plunges through plywood, quickly cuts holes in drywall, shears-off metal pipes, trims moldings, grinds-out grout, sands surfaces, and much more.
+The oscillating multi-tool (OMT) plunges through plywood, quickly cuts holes in drywall, shears-off metal pipes, trims moldings, grinds-out grout, sands surfaces, and much more.
 Here’s how to buy the best oscillating multi-tool.

-The oscillating multi-tool (OMT) is a tool that every Mr. Fixit will love.
+The oscillating multi-tool (OMT) is a tool that every Mr. or Ms. Fixit will love.
 It saws, scrapes, sands, polishes and more.
 The magic of this tool is that it powers blades, scrapers, sanders, and cutting tools to handle a wide variety of home improvement tasks.
 And, best of all, it goes places where other tools can’t go.

 If you want to remove crusty old adhesive from a concrete slab, just clip-on a scraper blade.
 For grinding the grout from between ceramic tiles or doing other masonry work, a carbide- or diamond-edged blade is the answer.
 You can cut metal strips, nails, bolts and pipes with a bi-metal blade.
 Or you can use wood-cutting blades to make specialized saw cuts where other saw blades can’t go.

 The OMT is a relative newcomer to the world of power tools.
 Until about 10 years ago, a very similar tool removed casts in doctor’s offices.
 Tool manufacturers recognized some of that tool’s unique capabilities and began producing consumer models for home improvement tasks.
 Since then, the oscillating multi-tool has become the tool of choice for many home improvement jobs.